 We utilize a physician supervised and medically assisted detox.

 The doctor has expertise in the proper protocols for the process.
-She or he leads a registered nurse, and other members of our caring and experienced team.
+She or he leads a licensed, registered nurse, and other members of our caring and experienced team.
 Close observation and communication increases safety, and helps to manage the patient’s fear and stress.
 We keep a close eye on any medical and behavioral health symptoms.
 Quickly and effectively, comfort and care are provided to the patient as needed.

 On that note, our team will communicate with the family and loved ones of the patient.
 These important people also deserve our compassion, support, and respect, during this critical time.